ChungWasawat/dtc_mlops_course/week4/README.md

 ### virtual environment from pipenv
 When activating the environment, only installed packages can be used
 example: the above command, that installs scikit-learn, doesn't install `requests` package so python files with that package can't be run

+#### pipfile and pipfile.lock
+pipfile: list of packages
+pipfile.lock: list of packages with more details (avoiding the risks of automatically upgrading packages that depend upon each other and breaking your project dependency tree)

 ### docker instruction
 COPY ["file1", "file2"(optional), "dest directory"]
 WORKDIR: set the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions
 ENTRYPOINT ["gunicorn", "--bind=0.0.0.0/9696", "predict:app"]: tell docker to run this command when the container starts
 EXPOSE 9696: tell docker to open this port 9696

+### scikit-learn pipeline
+no need to store a model and a preprocessing model separately, just store in the pipeline

+### tracking server
+if it is down, we can access the model directly from a storage on cloud